varocketry/guitar-mastery-hub/public/lessons/lesson_035_understanding_flats_enharmonics.md

 ---

-## ðŸ“– SECTION 1: DEEP DIVE INTO FLAT KEYS
+## 📖 SECTION 1: DEEP DIVE INTO FLAT KEYS

 ### Review: The Order of Flats